If you look for low volume custom aluminum extrusion parts or services, RapidDone can be one of your best options.

 Ultimately, extruded aluminum may also suffer from thermal distortion.
 Distortion is also a consequence of friction, especially when the profile has thin hollow features.
 Like most metals, aluminum expands due to temperature rises, and not providing an adequate cooling environment are the main cause of thermal distortion.

 Extruded aluminum is often heat-treated to enhance mechanical properties and one of the most common heat-treatments applied is water quenching, which causes the metal to shrink.
-An improper water quenching process, when applied to long extrusions, will most likely cause distortions that are mechanical treatable with an additional stretching process.
+An improper water quenching process, when applied to long extrusions, will most likely cause distortions that are mechanically treatable with an additional stretching process.

 Extrusion requires the employment of heavy machinery to achieve the large forces needed to push the aluminum through the die.
 The size of these machines and their cost are the main limitations for the aluminum extrusion process, reserving it for mass production processes in which the number of products generated achieves an economical balance.